BYASWANTH/amex-take-home-assignment/README.md

 # People Directory Web Application

-A lightweight React application demonstrating server-side and client-side data loading using a custom framework.
-The app includes a mock API layer using MSW, a Fastify backend, and esbuild for bundling.
+This is a lightweight React-based web app that demonstrates both server-side and client-side rendering of data using a custom framework.
+The backend uses Fastify, while MSW (Mock Service Worker) mocks API responses for development without a real backend.
+It includes a caching layer to prevent redundant network calls and ensure smoother data access in both SSR and CSR scenarios.

 ---

-## Installation
+## Getting Started

+To install dependencies and run the app locally:

 ```bash
 npm install